serverless-ca/terraform-aws-ca/docs/getting-started.md

 * copy the [default example folder](../examples/default) to your laptop
 * make sure you include the `dev` subfolder and contents
 * update `backend.tf` to include your own S3 Terraform state bucket in the same AWS account
+* update `ca.tf` with the provider source address and latest version
 ```
 terraform init
 terraform apply (yes to confirm plan)